nanobox-io/nanobox-docs/source/engines/style-guide.html.md

 +> Doing some other task
 +> Verifying checksum
 ```
+- Description should be active present tense when possible
-- Basic sub information should be prefixed with three spaces
+- Sub information should be prefixed with three spaces
-- Sub bullet points should be prefixed with a dash
+- Sub bullet points should be prefixed with three spaces and a dash

 #### Sub Tasks with Success/Failure Status :
 ```